fudonglin/CropNet/README.md

 ### WRF-HRRR Computed Dataset

 The WRF-HRRR Computed Dataset, sourced from the WRF-HRRR model, contains daily and monthly meteorological parameters, with the former and the latter designed for capturing direct effects of short-term growing season weather variations on crop growth, and for learning indirect impacts of long-term climate change on crop yields, respectively.
 It contains 9 meteorological parameters gridded at 9 km in a one-day (and one-month) interval.
-The figures show the temperature in Spring, Summer, Fall, and Winter, respectively.
+The figures show the temperature in the spring, the summer, the fall, and the winter, respectively.

 ![HRRR Temperature](images/dataset-HRRR-temperature.png)